Build vs. Buy: Native Integrations

 Webhooks / Triggers

-In order to receive and ingest data when updates occur on the 3rd party application, you’ll need to build webhook listeners and/or custom CRON based triggers.
+In order to receive and ingest data when updates occur on the 3rd party application, you’ll need to build webhook listeners and/or custom CRON jobs.

 Two quick examples of this: ‘When a record is updated in my customer’s Salesforce account, update the synced record in their instance of our application’, or ‘When a new invoice is created in my customer’s Netsuite account, send a notification to their Slack.’